 The consolidated entity's policy is to ensure that it will always have sufficient cash to allow it to meet its liabilities when they become due.
 To achieve this aim, it seeks to maintain cash balances (or agreed facilities) to meet expected to meet expected requirements for a period of at least 45 days.
 The Board receives cash flow projections in a monthly basis as well as information regarding cash balances.
 At the balance sheet date, these projections indicated that the consolidated entity expected to have sufficient liquid resources to meet its obligations under all reasonably expected circumstances.
+The Board noted the intention of directors and other related parties not to require payment for the next twelve months or until a capital raising of sufficient funds is made.
+The consolidated entity does not have any financing facilities in place and does not have a bank overdraft.
+Maturity analysis of financial assets and liability based on contractual obligations.
+The risk implied from the values shown in the table below, reflects a balanced view of cash inflows and outflows.
+Trade payables and other financial liabilities mainly originate from the financing of assets used in our ongoing operations such as property, plant, equipment and investments in working capital (e.g., trade receivables).
+These assets are considered in the consolidated entity's overall liquidity risk.

-(d) General objectives, policies and processes (continued)
+(d) General objectives, polices and processes (continued)